 Your diet of eating every comfort food you could stick your fork into finally is catching up with you.
-Not only are you feeling bloated in your skinny jeans, you're also foggy-headed and tired, too.
-If eating healthier has been on your mind since the weather's been warming up, make it happen today with these three simple tips.
+Not only are you feeling bloated in your skinny jeans, you're also breaking out, foggy-headed, and tired, too.
+If eating healthier has been on your mind, make it happen today with these three simple tips.

 Veggies Aren't Just For Salads

 Make a rule to eat veggies at every meal and snack , not just at lunch and dinner.
 Throw some kale, broccoli, or beans in your smoothie, snack on celery or carrot sticks smeared with nut butter and chopped dried apricots.
 For lunch, go for an enormous salad, and for dinner have at least three different kinds of veggies such as roasted brussels sprouts, yellow peppers, and broccoli.
 Don't forget about dessert — these brownies are made with zucchini and these oatmeal cookies are sweetened with sweet potato .